ivanitlearning/Juicy-Potato-x86/README.md

 Edit/compile it with Visual Studio 2017 (v141) toolset.
 Use at your own peril.
 More [explanation here][2] on how to use it and how it works.

+P.S.
+I'm new to Github so forgive me if it looks awkward.

 ### Example usage

 ```